Prakash7895/node-cli-drawings/README.md

 # node-cli-drawings

-Run 'npm start' in root folder
+Install dependencies using 'npm install', then run 'npm start' in root folder